marioy47/blog-site/posts/sql-query-joining-custom-fields-custom-tags-wordpress/index.md

 ## Displaying the required fields

 Until now, we just joined the inner tables required in our query.
-Lets continue by joining the `wp_terms` so we can filter out student without a submission for a specific year and  the `wp_postmeta` table to actually get the information that we require like first and last name, zip code, etc.
+Lets continue by joining the `wp_terms` so we can filter out students without a submission for a specific year and  the `wp_postmeta` table to actually get the information that we require, like first and last name, zip code, etc.

 ```sql {10-14,19-20}
 SELECT